ome/omero-insight/README.md

       gradle build

-  This will compile, run, test, and create a distribution bundle.
+  This will compile, build, test and create a distribution bundle.
+  To run OMERO.insight from the distribution bundle.
+Unzip omero-insight.zip, go to the omero-insight directory, from the command line, enter for example:

+     bin/omero-insight

+  To run the OMERO.importer, enter:

+     bin/omero-insight containerImporter.xml

+  To run OMERO.insight, from the command line, enter:

+      gradle run

+  To run OMERO.importer, from the command line, enter:

+        gradle runImporter

   Developing OMERO.insight
   ------------------------